Frequently Asked Questions

 We chose to partner with Glenn Murcutt and Angelo Candalepas because they are highly respected and awarded architects with an acute sensitivity and respect for the environment, deep understanding of the Manly area, and innate understanding of what it means to create great places.

-Glenn Murcutt AO is an internationally recognised.
-He is Australia’s only Pritzker Prize winning Architect (often referred to as architecture’s Nobel Prize).
+Glenn Murcutt AO is an internationally recognised designer and an architect.
+He is the only Australian Pritzker Prize winning Architect (often referred to as architecture’s Nobel Prize).
 Glenn has a strong affinity to Manly having grown up in Clontarf and is an alumnus of the former Manly Boys High School.
 This strongly held local connection fortifies Glenn’s great understanding of Manly, its unique micro-climate and the community’s expectations.
+Angelo Candelapas is a highly awarded architect also being a Sulman prize winner amongst other recognitions.
+The combination of these two great designers will ensure a unique and compelling outcome for the RFW redevelopment.

 Q: Who is the developer?

-Royal Far West (RFW) is the developer.
-We understand that creating a new development that connects with and ultimately contributes to our local community, is of paramount importance.
+Royal Far West (RFW) is developing this project directly, supported by a team of excellent, specialist consultants and Project and Development Managers.
+We believe that creating a new development that connects with and contributes to our local community as well as our client families, is of paramount importance.
 Since 1924 we have worked closely with the Manly community and will continue to do so into the future.

 Q: What is the change to the site and will anything be demolished?